 Publication plan for NCAS statistics

-Publication of a two-yearly report looking at how concerns about professional practice are associated with age, gender, place of qualification and ethnicity is planned for 23 April 2013, using data to 2011/12.
+Publication of a two-yearly report looking at how concerns about professional practice are associated with:

 NCAS is guided by the Code of Practice for Official Statistics in its production and release of operational and other statistics.
-To maintain confidentiality, NCAS has a policy for external release of statistics which bars release of statistics which risk deductive disclosure of referred practitioners’ identities or identify referring organisations.
-This policy is currently under review, as part of the process of integrating NCAS policies into those of the NHS Litigation Authority, NCAS being an operating division of the NHS LA from 1 April 2013.
+To maintain confidentiality, NCAS does not release statistics which risk the identification of referred practitioners’ identities.

 Where researchers would like to see further analyses of reported statistics, it may be possible for NCAS to supply them, provided resource implications are not excessive.
 Release will also depend on the following conditions being met:

-Analysis must be of a dataset already reported on.
+- analysis must be for a dataset already reported on.
 The results of the new analysis can then be seen as consistent with other published analyses

-It is the user's responsibility to interpret the data provided and consider issues such as statistical significance testing
+- it is the user's responsibility to interpret the data and carry out any necessary significance testing.

 NCAS work has always been informed by a programme of evaluation, research and development.
 For example, commissioned research by the Office of Health Economics and the Health Economics Research Unit, published June 2010, used a discrete choice experiment with senior NHS managers to explore the packages of NCAS services which are most highly valued by the NHS.
 This and other research is guiding NCAS as it works towards becoming a self-funding organisation.